-One of the key initiatives for realizing China's 20% energy intensity reduction goal is the Top-1000 Energy-Consuming Enterprises program (Top-1000 program) which has set energy-saving targets for China's 1000 highest energy-consuming enterprises.
-The Top-1000 program was launched by the Department of Resource Conservation and Environmental Protection of the National Development and Reform Commission (NDRC), the National Bureau of Statistics (NBS), the State-owned Assets Supervision and Administration Commission, the Office of National Energy Leading Group, and the General Administration of Quality Supervision, Inspection and Quarantine in April 2006 through the issuance of a notice and implementation plan (NDRC, 2006a).
-The implementation plan provided guidance to the enterprises, calling on them to significantly improve their energy efficiency with the goal that energy intensity (energy used per unit of production) reach the level of advanced domestic production and that some enterprises attain either international or industry advanced levels of energy intensity.
+One of the key initiatives for realizing China's 20% energy intensity reduction goal is the Top-1000 Energy-Consuming Enterprises program (Top-1000 program) which has set energysaving targets for China's 1000 highest energy-consuming enterprises.
+The Top-1000 program was launched by the Department of Resource Conservation and Environmental Protection of the National Development and Reform Commission (NDRC), the National Bureau of Statistics (NBS), the State-owned Assets Supervision and Administration Commission, the Office of National Energy Leading Group, and the General Administration of Quality Supervision, Inspection and Quarantine in April 2006 (NDRC, 2006a).
+The government provided guidance to the enterprises, calling on them to significantly improve their energy efficiency with the goal that energy intensity (energy used per unit of production) reach the level of advanced domestic production and that some enterprises attain either international or industryadvanced levels of energy intensity.
 The implementation plan further stipulated that the enterprises within the Top-1000 program should realize savings of 100 Mtce (2.9 EJ) between 2006 and 2010 from the expected 2010 energy consumption of these 1000 enterprises (NDRC, 2006a).